Advice

 When a person with dementia asks about a deceased love one

-If you think the person needs comfort or assurance, then ‘Is there something you wanted to speak with them about?’ might work.
+If you think the person needs comfort or assurance, then ‘Is there something you wanted to ask them?’ might work.

-The person with dementia may just want to reminisce about the person, and you could try saying something like, ‘I can tell you really cared for each other – tell me about them’, perhaps reinforced with personal photos, letters, or objects.
+The person with dementia may just want to reminisce about their partner, you could try saying something like, ‘I can tell you really cared for each other – tell me about them’, perhaps reinforced with personal photos, letters, or objects.

 Or it may be that the person with dementia is still grieving, in which case gently acknowledging that their partner has died and supporting them to grieve might be best – for example by talking about their relationship and the person’s life.